n0-clip/deerloot/README.md

 - Error handling, input validation, xml parsing efficiency, modularity

 # Changelog
+Version 0.4.0 - June 2023
+## New Features:
+The print_tier_locations function now also prints the usage information of each item.
+## Improvements:
+Updated the print_tier_locations function to extract and print the 'usage' tags of each item from the XML file.
+This update enhances the functionality of the print_tier_locations function by adding the ability to display the usage information for each item in addition to its tier locations.
+This makes the output of the script more informative for the user.

 Version 0.3.0 - June 2023
 ## New Features:
 Added a new function load_tier_locations to load tier locations from a JSON file.